Compugen Ltd.

 Compugen Ltd. (קומפיוג'ן) is a clinical-stage publicly traded predictive drug discovery and development company headquartered in Israel, with shares traded on the NASDAQ Capital Market and on the Tel Aviv Stock Exchange.
 Compugen was established as computational drug discovery service provider in 1993.
 Compugen originally acted as service provider for pharma companies, supplying its software and computational services to predict different types of biological phenomena.
-It had arrangements with big pharmas such as Novartis AG, Abbot Laboratories and Pfizer Inc. Subsequently, Compugen made a decision to become a drug development company with its own internal pipeline, and in 2010, decided to a focus on oncology and immunology.
+It had arrangements with big companies such as Novartis AG, Abbot Laboratories and Pfizer Inc. Subsequently, Compugen made a decision to become a drug development company with its own internal pipeline, and in 2010, decided to a focus on oncology and immunology.
 OncoMed Pharmaceuticals and Five Prime Therapeutics are among Compugen's competitors.

 History

 Compugen was founded by Eli Mintz, Simchon Faigler and Amir Natan.
 Mintz conceived of the idea for the company in 1991 while accompanying his wife, Liat Mintz, to a genomics engagement at the Pasteur Institute in France.
 She commented that the quantities of data being produced by scientists involved in DNA sequencing exceeded what computers could process at reasonable speeds.
 Eli Mintz partnered with colleagues Faigler and Natan from the IDF's elite Talpiot program to develop a more powerful specialized processor for sequence similarity searches; and the company's first product, dubbed the "Bioccelerator", had speeds up to one thousand times faster than other platforms being used at the time.

 In 1997, the company followed this success by introducing LEADS, an EST clustering and assembly platform.
 By around 2001, Compugen had effected a shift in its business model from a company whose almost exclusive focus was marketing computer programs and applications to one whose operations extended into the diagnostics and therapeutics fields.
-In 2010, under Dr. Cogen-Dayag's new leadership, the company shifted its business model to become a fully integrated biopharma company using its developed computational biology discovery technology to identify novel targets and develop its own pipeline of immuno-oncology drugs.
+In 2010, under Anat Cohen-Dayag's new leadership, the company shifted its business model to become a fully integrated biopharma company using its developed computational biology discovery technology to identify novel targets and develop its own pipeline of immuno-oncology drugs.

 Compugen began trading on the Nasdaq in 2000 and on the Tel Aviv Stock Exchange in 2002.
 Also in 2002, Compugen spun off its subsidiary Evogene, established as an agriscience division in 1999.